rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-15-fee827ca004b4d11-ex-parte-interim-order-in-the-matter-of-insider-trading-by-certain-entities-in-t.md

 stocks:
 - IEX
 tags:
-- insider-trading
-- sebi-order
-- trading-restriction
+- debarred-entities
 - interim-order
 - investigation
-- IEX
+- sebi-order
-- debarred-entities
+- trading-restrictions
 title: Ex-Parte Interim Order in the matter of Insider Trading by certain entities in the scrip of IEX
 ---